Mum Therapy: Zoom Counselling for mums and mums-to-be

 Motherhood is profoundly intense and triggering.
 With me, you don't need to be on sparkling form or pretend you're fine.
 I support you to untangle confusing and painful thoughts and feelings, nourish your strengths, and regain your balance.
 You deserve to thrive, not just survive day to day, pouring your energy into other people.

-I believe that you are the expert in your life, but that life and early motherhood are too messy and complex for anyone to take it in their stride.
+I believe that you are the expert in your life, but life + motherhood is too messy and complex for anyone to just take it in their stride.
 My role is to help you explore your difficulties and options without getting in the way.
 At this time in your life the focus is so rarely on you as a person.
 It is my pleasure to be your warm, skilled supporter, alongside you for this part of your personal development journey.

-My clients have often overcome stressful life events or difficult childhoods and find that 'old stuff' bothers them again because of the stresses and particular triggers of motherhood.
+My clients have often overcome stressful life events or difficult childhoods and find that 'old stuff' bothers them again because of the stresses and particular triggers of being a mum.

 You do not have to be at crisis point.
 Counselling can be a powerful experience of benefit to anyone who is interested in it.
 If you invest in yourself by taking this private time to pause and reflect, it can make a huge difference to you and your family.